WHMCS/developer-docs/hooks-reference/ticket.md

 ## TicketStatusChange

-Executes as a ticket status is changed.
+Executes as a ticket status is changed manually by an admin.

 #### Parameters